WillemRaes/CloudEdgeFog/docs/source/cloudproviders.rst

 ~~~~~~~

 - Google Cloud Compute: Like Amazon and Microsoft, Google also offers
-  a cloud compute service that allows users to run virtual machines
+  a cloud compute service :cite:p:`googlecompute` that allows users to run virtual machines
   on their infrastructure.
   Managed instance groups (MIGs) also allow users to have the number of
   VMs to automatically scale to their needs.
 Google offers